cjohansen/dumdom/Readme.md

-   [:li {:on-click [[:fruit/select :apple]]} "Apple"] [:li {:on-click [[:fruit/select :banana]]} "Banana"] [:li {:on-click [[:fruit/select :kiwi]]} "Kiwi"]]] app
+   [:li {:on-click [[:fruit/select :apple]]} "Apple"] [:li {:on-click [[:fruit/select :banana]]} "Banana"] [:li {:on-click [[:fruit/select :kiwi]]} "Kiwi"]]] app)
- {:handle-event (fn [e actions]
-                  (doseq [action actions]
-                    (prn "Triggered action" data (.-target e))))})
 ```

-The `:handle-event` function is called with two arguments: the event object and
+The global event hanlder function is called with two arguments: the event object
-the data assigned to the event handler attribute. dumdom does not impose any
+and the data assigned to the event handler attribute. dumdom does not impose any
 restrictions on the structure of event data - if an event handler is not a
-function, data is passed on to the top-level `:handle-event`.
+function, data is passed on to the top-level handler.

 #### Event handler functions